-Packed full of nutrition, this vegan Green Pina Colada Smoothie is as delicious as anything you’d have on a beach in paradise!
-All you’ll taste is sweet pineapple and coconut.
+Packed full of nutrition, this vegan Pina Colada Green Smoothie recipe will make you think you're on a beach in paradise!
+It's a great way to get your vegetables in, but all you’ll taste is sweet pineapple and coconut.

-The first time I had a real pina colada was on a beach in Thailand.
-It was served in a coconut shell, and I still remember how refreshing sipping on it was as I lay in the sun with my feet in the sand reading a book.
-For me, pina colada represents vacation!
+The first time I had a real Pina Colada was on a beach in Thailand.
+It was served in a coconut shell, and I still remember how refreshing it was as I lay in the sun with my feet in the sand reading a book.
+For me, a Pina Colada represents vacation!